nanovazquez/reactjs-training/exercise-4/README.md

 As you've seen in the previous exercises, VSCode and most of the IDEs already know how to run it.
 Let's create a script to run these checks in our CI/CD pipeline:

+1. Navigate to the project located in the **begin** folder of this exercise.
+1. Run `npm i` to install all its dependencies.
 1. Open the **package.json** file and find the **scripts** property.
 1. Paste the following line to a new script named **lint**.
 Save the file.